-The University of Southern California Law School, or Gould School of Law was founded in 1896.
-The law school enrolls around 600 students and has a reasonable student to faculty ratio.
+The University of Southern California Law School, or Gould School of Law, was founded in 1896.
+The law school enrolls just under 600 students.
 Students seeking a vibrant urban scene will benefit from the proximity to downtown Los Angeles.

 The Gould School of Law offers several dual-degree programs.
 If the second degree can be completed in one year, the dual-degree can be completed in three years and if the second degree takes two years to complete, then the dual-degree takes four years to finish.
 Students also have opportunities to study abroad in Asia, Australia, Europe, and South America.

 USC Gould students have several clinical options to work on actual cases with real clients including the Immigration Clinic; Intellectual Property and Technology Law Clinic; International Human Rights Clinic; Mediation Clinic; Post-Conviction Justice Project; and Small Business Clinic.
 The top admitted applicants are invited to participate in the Summer Fellowships and receive a guaranteed paid position with a prestigious law firm, business, or public-interest organization after finishing their first year of studies.
 USC’s law school offers plenty of opportunities for students to get involved on campus with nearly 40 student organizations and there are also many opportunities to be active in the local community through public service.

 The Gould School of Law boasts roughly 9,000 alumni and networking opportunities abound.
 Students seeking a rigorous law school education with numerous opportunities for clinical experiences and extracurricular involvement in an urban setting should look into the University of Southern California Law School.